preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/apps/index.rst

 + **App Administrators**: The active Administrator (you) is automatically added as App Administrator.
 Add or delete administrators as needed (must always be at least one).

-3. Click NEXT.
+5. Click NEXT.

-4. Check the info added and edit if necessary.
+6. Check the info added and edit if necessary.

-5. Click "CREATE" to create the Community App.
+7. Click "CREATE" to create the Community App.

 .. image:: community-apps-users-611.png

-When the Community is created (with approval needed or not), it can be a good idea to check the settings to see id anything needs to be edited there, before the Community is used.
+When the Community is created (with approval needed or not), it can be a good idea to check the settings to see if anything needs to be edited there, before the Community is used.

-6. Go to the Publishing App settings.
+8. Go to the Publishing App settings.

 .. image:: community-apps-settings-611-new.png

-7. Add the settings if needed.
+9. Edit the settings if needed.

 Settings for a Community App are the same as for any Publishing App.
 For more information, see: :doc:`Publishing App Settings </pages/page-settings/index>`.